-Low Carb Zen is essentially a Low Carb notebook maintained by Dixie Vogel, former owner of the LowCarbEating website.
-Emphasis is on low carb cooking since that’s at the heart of any healthy, sustainable low carb lifestyle.
+Low Carb Zen is essentially a Low Carb notebook maintained by Dixie Vogel, former owner of LowCarbEating community forum and “Shrinking Goddess,” sites dedicated to encouraging and supporting the low carb lifestyle.

 I cannot tell you exactly what I weighed in the first picture, because I had tossed out my scale by that point.
 All it did was make me cry.
 In the second picture, I am also not too sure.
 I had a new scale by then, but cared a whole lot less what it said.

 What I can tell you is that Low Carb was the only weight loss plan I’d ever found that I could LIVE with–eating when hungry, finding substitutes for all my old favorites, and not feeling guilty every time I sat down to a meal.
 Once I worked on changing my habits a bit and got past the initial discomfort of sugar withdrawals, it flowed with shocking ease.
-I knew I’d never go back and while I’ve done sometimes better and sometimes worse with my choices, I never have left LC behind completely.
+I knew I’d never go back and while I’ve done sometimes better and sometimes worse with my choices, I never have left this way of eating behind completely.

-Why LC Zen?
+Why Low Carb Zen?

 Zen refers to the “screw-what-the-scale-says-and-just-be-kind-to-your-body” approach to thea LC lifestyle.
 It’s when you stop struggling so much with being good enough at doing and start to just do, a little every day.
 It’s moving from “I’m on a diet” to “this is just the way I eat.”
 Zen is being present in the moment, not living in disgust over the past or longing for the future validation of the scale (that never seems like enough anyway).